isi-challenges/surgVU-dataset/README.md

 ## Description

 Robotic-assisted surgery (RAS) is increasingly popular, with over a million procedures performed annually, generating substantial data ripe for machine learning applications.
-The Surgical Visual Understanding (SurgVU) dataset offers a vast collection of surgical videos and labels, captured during training sessions hosted by Intuitive Surgical.
-Surgeons perform standard tasks on a porcine model, producing over 840 hours of video at 60 frames per second, resulting in approximately 18 million labeled images.
+The Surgical Visual Understanding (SurgVU) dataset offers a vast collection of surgical videos and labels, captured during training sessions hosted by Intuitive Surgical, Inc. Surgeons perform standard tasks on a porcine model, producing over 840 hours of video at 60 frames per second, resulting in approximately 18 million labeled images.

 This dataset supports annual machine learning challenges, such as the Endoscopic Vision (EndoVis) challenge at the MICCAI conference, focusing on issues like tool detection and step recognition.
 Beyond these challenges, the dataset is valuable for broader applications, including video segmentation and generative algorithms.